Introduction to the Model

 Introduction

-The intended audience for the data model documents is people interested in understanding how to model art historical information following the best practices of the museum domain, combined with the best practices of the linked data and web communities, or what to expect when consuming that information presented on the web.
-This audience could be described as collections data managers, data engineers and software developers.
+The intended audience for the data model documents is people interested in understanding how to model cultural heritage, and especially art historical, information following the best practices of the museum domain, combined with the best practices of the linked data and web communities.
+Secondarily, it is of course important to understand the meaning captured in the JSON-LD documents when processing that information in software in order to make appropriate choices when presenting the information to users.
+The audience could be described as collections data managers, data engineers and software developers.

 Given this audience and intended use, the documentation is divided up by the primary entities that make up object descriptions and information systems, such as the artwork itself and the visual or textual content that it shows, the people and organizations that participate in activities (sometimes called "constituents" or "agents" in information systems), places and integration points with digital content.
 The descriptions are then oriented around progressively more complex use cases for those areas, such that it is hopefully easy to find the easy patterns and possible to find the less common or more complex ones.